kfman/mineralsNg/README.md

 This project was generated
 with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+# Open issues

+## Sample list widget

+Creating a sample list widget could be used in csv data import and as default list widget.

 # Secrets

 The Firebase secrets are located in **/src/app/firebaseConfig.json** and ignored